devcontainers/ci/CONTRIBUTING.md

 Additionally, it is desirable to add new tests to cover any new functionality.

 When a PR is created, some tests will be automatically triggered against the PR.
 The full suite of tests requires secrets and needs to be triggered by a maintainer.

+## Miscellaneous

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+This project is under an [MIT license](LICENSE.txt).